TimPietrusky/atelier/docs/context.md

 - Do require authentication on all provider execution routes (use `requireAuth` from `lib/auth.ts`).
 - Do resolve provider API keys server-side via credential resolver; never pass keys from client.
 - Do check for active credentials before executing workflows with provider nodes; prompt user to configure if missing.
+- Do use Cache Components (`'use cache'`) for server functions that fetch cacheable data; pass dynamic values (userId, etc.) as parameters.
+- Do wrap pages/components using `searchParams` in Suspense boundaries (Next.js 16 requirement).
+- Do invalidate cache tags (`revalidateTag()`) in Route Handlers after data mutations to ensure UI updates immediately.
 - Don't auto-switch models in the engine—let users pick (but hint in UI).
 - Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
 - Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.